tohtsky/irspack/docs/source/index.rst

 **irspack** is a collection of recommender system algorithms for implicit feedback data.

 Currently, in my opinion, there is no all-purpose algorithm for the recommendation tasks with implicit-feedback.
-So the key is to try out different algorithms, evaluate its performance against validation dataset, and optimize their performance. irspack is built to make this procedure easy for you.
+So the key is to try out different algorithms, evaluate its performance against validation dataset, and optimize their performance by tuning hyperparameters. irspack is built to make this procedure easy for you.

 Notable features include: